martinaobrien/Problem_Sets/README.md

 # Key Learning from the Problem Set
 Problem Set 1:
-Input variable is needed for calculation
-Ensure that value of inputted number is positive by including the syntax ==0.
-While loop was inseted, the programme kept looping in the while loop as long as the argument is true Indentation is key expecially as the print function is not part of the previous statement and programme will continue to learn as it will not view the loop as being complete and the argument as false

 Problem Set 2:
 Import 'datetime' function to enable the programme to work with dates as date objects as this is not innate.